oehf/pors/README.md

 PORS is designed to fit into IHE based XDS compliant environments and the PORS Queries are based on HL7 V2 Syntax.

-More informations are available at: http://www.openehealth.org/display/PORS
+More information is available at: http://www.openehealth.org/display/PORS